YujieH3/anisotropy-flamingo/README.md

 This repository is a **working directory** for my ongoing research on the anisotropy of the universe using the FLAMINGO simulation.
 It is **not intended as a fully-developed package** or tool for general use.
 The code here is primarily for personal experimentation and may not be well-documented, optimized, or suitable for reuse by others.

-If you’re looking for a polished and reusable solution, this repository may not meet your expectations.
+If you're looking for a polished and reusable solution, this repository may not meet your expectations.
 However, you are welcome to explore the content and reach out with any questions, suggestions, or collaborations!